Investing in Education

 Meeting with U.C.
 Davis graduate students in my Washington, D.C. office.

 Hard working young people should have a fair shot at the American dream.
 But today, the rising cost of college is making that dream harder and harder to achieve.
 It’s common for students to graduate with tens of thousands of dollars in student loan debt.
-Student loan debt has now surpassed credit card debt - at more than a trillion dollars.
+According to the Federal Reserve Bank of New York, student loan debt has now surpassed credit card debt - at more than a trillion dollars.
 This makes it harder for young people to join the ranks of the middle class, even if they find a good paying job.

 It doesn’t have to be this way.
-With the help of federal student loans and while working part time, I graduated from U.C.
-Irvine with my undergraduate and medical degree with less than $10,000 in debt.
+With some help from my family, scholarships, and while working part-time and taking advantage of federally-funded student loans, I was able to graduate with less than $10,000 in debt.
 It was possible because my country made an investment in me.
 We have to get back to investing in the next generation and bring down the cost of college.

 - How I Can Help: My office is here to help students who are interested in their financial aid options.
 We can provide information on student financial aid offered by the federal government and may be able to help you break through any bureaucratic red tape that could be holding up your aid.
 Please feel free to call us at (916) 635-0505 or visit bera.house.gov/gethelp to learn more.